yutaasakura96/vue-ts-trello-clone/README.md

 ## ✨ Features

-📌 Drag and Drop: Rearrange tasks and lists using a drag-and-drop interface powered by vuedraggable.
+- 📌 **Drag and Drop**: Rearrange tasks and lists using a drag-and-drop interface powered by `vuedraggable`.
-📝 Add/Edit/Delete List & Tasks: Create, edit, or delete lists & tasks through a modal interface.
+- 📝 **Add/Edit/Delete List & Tasks**: Create, edit, or delete lists & tasks through a modal interface.
-🎨 Color-Coded Lists and Tasks: Assign colors to lists and apply priority-based color coding to tasks.
+- 🎨 **Color-Coded Lists and Tasks**: Assign colors to lists and apply priority-based color coding to tasks.
-📅 Due Dates: Add and display due dates for tasks, with color-coded warnings for upcoming deadlines.
+- 📅 **Due Dates**: Add and display due dates for tasks, with color-coded warnings for upcoming deadlines.
-💻 Responsive UI: A clean, responsive interface with adaptable layouts.
+- 💻 **Responsive UI**: A clean, responsive interface with adaptable layouts.
-🌗 Light/Dark Mode: Toggle between light and dark themes with customized styles.
+- 🌗 **Light/Dark Mode**: Toggle between light and dark themes with customized styles.
-💾 Local Storage Persistence: All list and task data is saved in local storage, allowing for data recovery on refresh.
+- 💾 **Local Storage Persistence**: All list and task data is saved in local storage, allowing for data recovery on refresh.
-🔲 Modal Management: Use modals for task and list management with automatic focus on the first input field.
+- 🔲 **Modal Management**: Use modals for task and list management with automatic focus on the first input field.

 ## 🛠️ Technologies Used

-⚙️ Vue 3: Progressive JavaScript framework.
+- ⚙️ **Vue 3**: Progressive JavaScript framework.
-💡 TypeScript: Adds type safety and IDE support.
+- 💡 **TypeScript**: Adds type safety and IDE support.
-⚡️ Vite: Fast, efficient build tool.
+- ⚡️ **Vite**: Fast, efficient build tool.
-🔄 vuedraggable: Drag-and-drop functionality for tasks and lists.
+- 🔄 **vuedraggable**: Drag-and-drop functionality for tasks and lists.
-🎨 TailwindCSS: For responsive and utility-first styling.
+- 🎨 **TailwindCSS**: For responsive and utility-first styling.
-📦 @vueuse/core: To handle light/dark mode toggle and focus trapping within modals.
+- 📦 **@vueuse/core**: To handle light/dark mode toggle and focus trapping within modals.
+-
 ## vue-ts-trello-clone

 This template should help get you started developing with Vue 3 in Vite.